mjsalerno/UnoBot/README.md

         Token - change the default token from '!' to whatever you want. e.g. for the default token you type !uno but if token was changed to '?' then you would type ?uno

+        nickSrvPasswd - password to authenticate against NICKSERV

+        serverPasswd - the password for IRC server

+        webIRCPasswd - the password of WEBIRC connection

 ## Usage